 Before You Begin

-- Obtain the account name and UWS (Unified Web Services) login credentials for your production account.
+- Obtain the account name and UWS API login credentials for your account.
 (More on login credentials)

-Provision service for at least one M2M device on the Verizon Wireless network and enable M2M functionality for
+- Login to ThingSpace with your Starter or Enterprise connectivity account credentials to provision service for at least one M2M device on the Verizon Wireless network and enable M2M functionality for that device.

 Once you have everything set up, you may want to start with our tutorials on creating a client application in C# and Visual Studio,